willogy-team/insights--tensorflow/part3/README.md

 <ins>Some notes</ins>

 - The feature maps of the third convolutional layer contain only edge information.
-It seems this is not a good enough semantic remaining features for recognizing a dog.
+It seems this is not a good enough semantic remaining feature for recognizing a dog.
 Because from these edges, one can perceive them as many things, not just a dog.
-- We can also perceive that all the feature maps of 3 layers still represents the shape of the dog (even though just edges, or some parts of the dog (fur, nose, eyes)).
-If there are more layers, the deeper layers will not contain the information of a dog, but something more abstract will be represented, something that is high-level feature that is good for recognition.
+- We can also perceive that all the feature maps of 3 layers still represent the shape of the dog (even though just edges, or some parts of the dog (fur, nose, eyes)).
+If there are more layers, the deeper layers will not contain the information of a dog, but something more abstract will be represented, something that is a high-level feature that is good for recognition.

 ## tf.keras.vis [3]